 The word procurement means purchasing.
 Procurement is therefore the generic term for the operational purchasing process and includes everything which relates to the purchase of materials or services from companies and organisations.
-In our context of logistics purchasing, in particular, it includes: the procurement of freight rates.
-So who offers the best conditions for my freight?
+In our context of logistics purchasing, in particular, it includes the procurement of freight rates.

 What does tendering mean?

 One way of procuring contract transport services is through logistics tendering.
 A logistics tender is when shippers request carriers to quote for their business (shipping their goods) using an 'invitation to tender'.

 The shipment and transport data is prepared before the invitation to tender so carriers can see how much and what type of cargo the shipper wants to transport and on which lanes.
 Once the tender data is prepared, it is sent to the carriers so they can analyse the shippers needs and quote a price based on their requirements.

 Shippers then assess the quotes to determine which service provider has offered the best terms under the required conditions.
 They compare the quotes using different scenarios, such as an incumbent scenario (the cost of staying with the same carriers they're currently using) or a 'best price' scenario (the cheapest quote combination).

 Shippers will usually choose several carriers to work with for different lanes - or even contract multiple carriers for one busy lane.

 What is the difference between contract buying and spot buying?